-I continually monitored incident logs/crime reports and obtain further information from the residents and shop owners.
-I established specific times of peak activity as the being in the evenings Police were deployed to the area nightly during the winter months, sometimes up to three times per night.
+I continually monitored incident logs/crime reports and INTL and obtained further information regarding the incidents and the identity of those responsible, from the residents and shop owners.
+I was then able to establish specific times of peak activity, the extent and frequency of the actual nuisance and disorder and the nature of crimes being committed.
+Peak activity was usually during the evenings and Police were deployed to the area almost nightly during the winter months, sometimes up to three times per night.

-I consulted with the owners of the chip shop, post office and the estate management board, the local housing manager, councillors and community groups.
+I consulted with the owners of the chip shop, post office, the estate management board, the local housing manager, councillors and community groups.
 I involved them and enlisted their help and commitment to combat the antisocial behaviour.
-I organised meetings, attended by the councillors, housing manager and chairpersons of each community group, to discuss the problems in the area, swap information and consider the way forward in solving the problems.
+I organised regular meetings, attended by the councillors, housing manager and chairpersons of each community group, to discuss the problems in the area, swap/obtain information regarding offenders/incidents, in order to assist in the analysis of the problem and consider the way forward in solving it.
+All of these partners were instrumental in the analysis of this problem, as, without their valued information and contribution, I would not have obtained a truly accurate picture of the nature/extent of the disorder.